JAPAN FALL FOLIAGE November 9-21, 2024

 Pursuant to Clause 2 under Enrollment: If you need to cancel within a stated refund period, M&M Photo Tours, Inc. may allow you to apply all monies paid to a future trip, within 12 months.
 We must receive written notification (E-mail is accepted) of your cancellation and your desire to apply the funds to a future trip.

 We strongly recommend that you purchase trip cancellation insurance as this policy is strongly adhered to.
 The purchase of travel insurance covering baggage, accident/life and trip cancellation is highly recommended.
 M&M Photo Tours, Inc. reserves the right to cancel any trip/tour/group due to insufficient registration at any time.
-In the even of such cancellation, those with reservations shall be notified as soon as possible and a full refund of trip payment will be given.
+In the event of such cancellation, those with reservations shall be notified as soon as possible and a full refund of trip payment will be given.
 It is agreed by registering for any M&M Photo Tours, Inc. tour that M&M Photo Tours, Inc. assumes no responsibility for refund or additional expenses incurred in preparation for a trip.

 Travel Insurance is suggested.
 Follow these links to buy travel insurance.